tencentyun/intlcloud-documents/yehe_doc/移动服务/移动推送 TPNS/操作指南/数据概览_intl_en.md

 - Messages Pushed Yesterday: the number of messages (PV) pushed by all push tasks yesterday (the pushed amount of inter-day tasks is included in that of the actual sent day)
 - Push Tasks Yesterday: the total number of push tasks yesterday
 - Number of Devices Reached Yesterday: the number of unique devices that the push tasks reached to yesterday (the pushed amount of inter-day tasks is included in that of the actual sent day)
-- Connected Devices Yesterday: the number of unique online devices connected to the SDK yesterday (the SDK will connect to the TPNS server when the application is running in the frontend or backend)
+- Daily Active Users (DAUs) of Yesterday: the number of unique online devices connected to the SDK yesterday (the SDK will connect to the TPNS server when the application is running in the frontend or backend)

 2. **Application Status Monitoring**: monitors the application’s available devices, notification bar enablement, and uninstallation.
 ![](https://main.qcloudimg.com/raw/1b138213a593d9892c571b6e2e7deba1.png)